 As with many large software platforms, ConvertFlow deals with both operational and analytical data.
 At launch, Heroku Postgres took care of both types of data that flowed in from millions of customer website events.

 While Heroku Postgres still remains the home of ConvertFlow's operational data, the growth in its customer base led to a massive increase in the volume of analytical data.
-With usage in the hundreds of terabytes, the ConvertFlow team recognised that their use case required specialized tooling.
+With usage in the hundreds of terabytes, the ConvertFlow team recognized that their use case required specialized tooling.
 Seeking help in the Heroku Add-ons marketplace, they found Citus Data, a Postgres service that is focused on handling very high volumes of data.

 Migrating their analytical data from Heroku Postgres to Citus Data was made easy, thanks to the tight integration between Heroku and the Citus Data add-on.